j2store/userguide/points_and_rewards.md

     * ###### Points Label
 * #### Product / Cart / Checkout Messages
     * ###### Single Product Page Message
+    You can enter custom message you want to display in the product page about earning reward points on every purchase of the product.
 ![](product_cart_checkout_messages_1.png)
     * ###### Earn Points Cart Page Message
+    You can enter a message you want to display in the cart page about the earning of reward points when the customer complete the order.
 ![](product_cart_checkout_messages_3.png)
     * ###### Redeems Points Cart Page Message
+    You can enter the redeem points message, So that customer can apply their points to get discount.
 ![](product_cart_checkout_messages_31.png)
 * #### Points Earned for Actions
     * ###### Points Earned for Account Signup